All Episodes

 Looks like she has private security.

-But wouldn't it be better, maybe if nobody had ever reported that at all from the beginning?
+But wouldn't it be better maybe if nobody had ever reported that at all from the beginning?

-It's not like real politics, it's part of the show.
+It's part of the show.

 She goes, my husband is in love with a homeless hammer guy.

-A homeless hammer guy.
+A homeless hammer guy he's in love with.

-Oh my god.
+Oh my God.

 And what's funnier about it is that Trump forwarded that.